Truthful Mechanisms with Implicit Payment Computation: Improved bounds on welfare

+Now assume that the agents' types are always negative, more specifically that $\types = (-\infty,0)^n$.
 For negative types approximation is defined with respect to the social cost, which is the negation of the social welfare.
 An algorithm is \emph{$\alpha$-approximate} if for every input it outputs an outcome with cost at most $\alpha$ times the optimal cost.
 We present an approximation bound for an $h$-\CanonProc{}, for a suitably chosen $h$.

 \begin{theorem} Consider the setting in Theorem~\ref{thm:maim-g}.
-Assume that $T = \Re_-^n$ and that each $f_i$ is the $h$-\CanonProc, where $h(z_i,b_i) = b_i/\sqrt{z_i}$.
+Assume that $\types = (-\infty,0)^n$ and that each $f_i$ is the $h$-\CanonProc, where $h(z_i,b_i) = b_i/\sqrt{z_i}$.
 Suppose $\mu\in (0,\tfrac12)$.
 If allocation rule $\mA$ is $\alpha$-approximate, then mechanism $\GenericMech(\mA,\mu,\mathbf{f})$ is $\alpha\left( 1 + \tfrac{\mu}{1-2\mu} \right)$-approximate. \end{theorem}

 The proof of this theorem is almost identical to that of Theorem~\ref{thm:improved-approximation}, and thus is omitted.
-The main modification is that Lemma~\ref{lm:pos-expect} is replaced by the following lemma:
+The main modification is that~\refeq{eq:shrink} is replaced by the following lemma:

 \begin{lemma} In the setting of Theorem~\ref{thm:approximation-negative}, letting $x^h$ be the vector of modified types, it holds that

 \end{lemma}